psusmars/MyJohnDeere-RubyGem/README.md

 ## Listable Objects

-MyJohnDeere returns either pages of objects that will automatically be iterated through 10 at a time *or* you'll receive the entirety of the resource if you specify an etag token. **The default behavior is for pagination.**
+MyJohnDeere returns either pages of objects that will automatically be iterated through 10 at a time *or* you'll receive the entirety of the resource if you specify an ETAG token. **The default behavior is for pagination.**

 **If using the paginated approach**: Use `more_pages?` on the listable object to see if there are more pages to be acquired by using `next_page!`.
 This will modify the `.start` and `.count` values on the list object.
 These automatically increase with each `next_page`.

-**If using the etag approach**: The entirety of the data set will be returned to you and on the list object you'll want to call `list.etag` and store this locally.
+**If using the ETAG approach**: The entirety of the data set will be returned to you and on the list object you'll want to call `list.etag` and store this locally.
 You can then use this on future requests to see if anything has changed from the original request.
+To use it: `MyJohnDeere::Organization.list(access_token, etag: '')`

-If you for some reason specify both, the etag will be the assumed behavior.
+If you for some reason specify both, the ETAG will be the assumed behavior.

 The raw data can be acquired by using `.data` on a listable object.